 - Self-quarantine for 14 days.

-Individuals from Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey are required to sign an attestation that they have not traveled to states or countries other than the specified states within 14 days of their return to campus.
+Individuals from Maine, New Hampshire, and Vermont are required to sign an attestation that they have not traveled to states or countries other than the specified states within 14 days of their return to campus.

 Student requests for accommodations regarding participation in on-campus classes and other activities, face-covering requirements, or other COVID-19 related requirements should be directed to the Student Access Center.